 - Repeat this at least three times a week.

-One alternative use of aspirin is to soften hard skin that forms calluses.
+You might not have known this, but you can also use aspirin to soften hard skin that forms calluses.

-Furthermore, its anti-inflammatory components reduce the size of calluses and soften the skin in the affected area.
+Plus, its anti-inflammatory components can help reduce the size of calluses and soften the skin in the affected area.

 - 6 aspirin pills